 Andrew is a Board member of Be The Change Australia, and a Fellow of the RSA (Royal Society of Arts, Industry and Commerce).

-His books include Creative Conversations, The Witness: Gateway to self-development, and Kitchen Table Conversations.
+His books include Creativity Games, Inner Work and Kitchen Table Conversations.

 I went through a personal epiphany whereby I became committed to the well-being of coming generations.
 I shifted from being a pessimistic idealist who knew all the